bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 1. Check your mailbox (one associated with your Bitrise account) for an email notification sent by Bitrise (`letsconnect@bitrise.io`).
 All org members who have been invited to the Bitrise org receive this email from Bitrise.
 2. Click `Sign In via SSO`.
 This link will take you to an authorization page where you have to click `Authorize` if you trust the organization.

+   NOTE: Below error message only appears if you’ve been trying to access the Authorization page in a Safari browser.

+       Error: The CORS policy for this site does not allow access from the specified Origin....

+   I you're using Safari, we suggest you to copy the URL and paste it in a new tab.
+It will work!
+For all other browser types, you should be safely landing to the Authorization page.

-If all went well, you should be landing on your Bitrise Dashboard.
+If all went well, you should be on your Bitrise Dashboard.
 If you go to the `Groups` tab the organization, you can see that you are automatically added as a SAML user.
 All org members, who enable SAML SSO, appear here automatically.

 ![](/img/groups-saml-enabled.png)